ClickCease

 Physicians who do not participate in their patients’ health plans are generally reimbursed lower than in-network.
 The out-of-network reimbursement amounts vary among different carriers.
 Out-of-pocket expenses to the patient for these providers are also often higher.

 Since physicians typically aren’t aware of patients’ network status, they often don’t know if they are in or out of their patients’ plans.
-Outpatient care is the area where this is most likely to occur – office visits, emergency care, and each time they treat you are some examples.
+Outpatient care is the area where this is most likely to occur; office visits, emergency care and each time they treat you are some examples.

 Since physicians do not receive any information about patients’ health plan participation status, it becomes the patient’s responsibility to tell the physician if they have coverage with a specific health plan.
-Physicians should determine the insurance status of their patients before rendering services and, if a patient is covered, the amount of out-of-network insurance reimbursement they may be able to receive from the patient’s health plan.
-Out-of-network physicians may also ask patients for evidence of coverage before providing services.
-This generally occurs when there is a dispute over whether an individual has insurance since out-of-network reimbursement rates are higher when insurance is contracted than when coverage must be provided on a non-contracted basis.
+Physicians should determine the insurance status of their patients before rendering services, and if a patient is covered, the amount of out-of-network insurance reimbursement they may be able to receive from the patient’s health plan.

 Balance Billing Evaluation